A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

 The intuition behind this definition is as follows.
 In order to be $\phi$-competitive, the average (per step) profit of Algorithm $\PlanMonotonicity$ should be at least $1/\phi$ times the adversary's average profit.
-However, due to the choice of coefficients in line~1 of the algorithm, Algorithm $\PlanMonotonicity$ tends to postpone scheduling heavy packets with large deadlines.
-(For example, given just two packets, a tight packet with weight $1$ and a non-tight packet with weight $2.6 < \phi^2$, the algorithm will schedule the tight packet in the current step.)
-As a result, in tight instances, $\PlanMonotonicity$'s actual profit per step, throughout most of the game, is often smaller than $1/\phi$ times the adversary's, and only near the end of the instance, when very heavy packets are scheduled, the algorithm will make up for this deficit.
+However, due to the choice of coefficients in line~1 of the algorithm, Algorithm $\PlanMonotonicity$ tends to postpone transmitting heavy packets with large deadlines.
+(For example, given just two packets, a tight packet with weight $1$ and a non-tight packet with weight $2.6 < \phi^2$, the algorithm will transmit the tight packet in the current step.)
+As a result, in tight instances, $\PlanMonotonicity$'s actual profit per step, throughout most of the game, is often smaller than $1/\phi$ times the adversary's, and only near the end of the instance, when delayed heavy packets are transmitted, the algorithm can make up for this deficit.

 In our amortized analysis, if there is a deficit in a given step, we pay for it with a ``loan'' that is represented by an appropriate increase of the potential function.
 Eventually, of course, these loans need to be repaid -- the potential eventually decreases to $0$ and this decrease must be covered by excess profit.
 The formula for the potential $\Psi$ is designed to guarantee such future excess profits.
 To see this, imagine that no more packets arrive.
-Since $\calF\cap\varADV = \emptyset$ (by invariant~{\InvariantA} and $\calF\cap \calP = \emptyset$), the packets in $\varbackupplan$ will not be scheduled in the future by the adversary.
-On the other hand, intuitively, if the algorithm does not execute any more leap steps then it will collect the packets in $\calP\setminus\varADV$, and if it does, it will collect some packets from $\calF$ (or better packets) after they will be added to the plan as substitute packets.
+Since $\varbackupplan\cap\varADV = \emptyset$, the packets in $\varbackupplan$ will not be transmitted in the future by the adversary.
+If the algorithm does not execute any more leap steps then it will collect all the packets in $\varplanP$, which are in total heavier than the packets in $\varbackupplan$ (as $\varbackupplan$ is feasible by invariant~{\InvariantB}(i) and each packet $f\in \varbackupplan\setminus \varplanP$ satisfies $w^t_f\le \minwt(\varplanP, d^t_f)$ at each time step $t$).
+On the other hand, if the algorithm executes a leap step, instead of a packet ousted from $\varplanP$ in this step, the algorithm will collect a packet from $\varbackupplan\setminus\varplanP$ (or a better packet) after it is added to the optimal plan as a substitute packet.